puigmontella/puigmontella.github.io/research.md

-Chareyre, B., Yuan, C., Montella, E. P., & Salager, S. (2017).
-Toward multiscale modelings of grain-fluid systems.
-In EPJ Web of Conferences (Vol. 140, p.
+Chareyre, B., Yuan, C., Montella, E. P., & Salager, S. (2017). **Toward multiscale modelings of grain-fluid systems.** _In EPJ Web of Conferences_ (Vol. 140, p.
 09027).
 EDP Sciences.

-Montellà, E. P., Chareyre, B., Salager, S., & Gens, A. (2018).
-Micromechanical study of multiphase flow based on the lattice Boltzmann method.
-In 2nd YADE Workshop: Discrete-based modeling of multi-scale coupled problems.
-Booklet of abstracts.
+Montellà, E. P., Chareyre, B., Salager, S., & Gens, A. (2018). **Micromechanical study of multiphase flow based on the lattice Boltzmann method.** _In 2nd YADE Workshop: Discrete-based modeling of multi-scale coupled problems.
+Booklet of abstracts._

-Puig Montellà, E. (2019).
-Modeling capillarity and two-phase flow in granular media: from porescale to network scale.
-(Thesis)
+Montellà, E. P., (2019). **Modeling capillarity and two-phase flow in granular media: from porescale to network scale.** (PhD Thesis)

-Montellà, E. P., Yuan, C., Chareyre, B., & Gens, A. (2019).
-A hybrid multiphase model based on lattice Boltzmann method direct simulations. arXiv preprint arXiv:1906.04722.
-Montellà, E. P., Chareyre, B., Salager, S., & Gens, A. (2020).
-Benchmark cases for a multi-component Lattice–Boltzmann method in hydrostatic conditions.
-MethodsX, 7, 101090.
+Montellà, E. P., Chareyre, B., Salager, S., & Gens, A. (2020). **Benchmark cases for a multi-component Lattice–Boltzmann method in hydrostatic conditions.** _MethodsX_, 7, 101090.

-Montellà, E. P., Yuan, C., Chareyre, B., & Gens, A. (2020).
-Hybrid multi-scale model for partially saturated media based on a pore network approach and lattice boltzmann method.
-Advances in Water Resources, 144, 103709.
+Montellà, E. P., Yuan, C., Chareyre, B., & Gens, A. (2020). **Hybrid multi-scale model for partially saturated media based on a pore network approach and lattice boltzmann method.** _Advances in Water Resources_, 144, 103709.

-Puig Montella, E., Yuan, C., Chareyre, B., & Gens Solé, A. (2020).
-Modeling multiphase flow with a hybrid model based on the Pore-network and the lattice Boltzmann method.
-In E3S Web of Conferences (Vol. 195, No. 02009, pp. 1-5).
+Montellà, E. P., Yuan, C., Chareyre, B., & Gens Solé, A. (2020). **Modeling multiphase flow with a hybrid model based on the Pore-network and the lattice Boltzmann method.** _In E3S Web of Conferences_ (Vol. 195, No. 02009, pp. 1-5).
 EDP Sciences.

 ### Localized fluidization in granular materials